-- hs[index]: produces a reference to the header at the specified position within the stack; if hs is an l-value, the result is also an l-value.
+• hs[index]: produces a reference to the header at the specified position within the stack; if hs is an l-value, the result is also an l-value.
 The header may be invalid.
 Some implementations may impose the constraint that the index expression evaluates to a compile-time known value.
-A P4 compiler must give an error if an index value that is a compile-time constant is out of range. - Accessing a header stack hs with an index less than 0 or greater than hs.size results in an undefined value.
-See Section 8.22 for more details. - hs.size: produces a 32-bit unsigned integer that returns the size of the header stack (a compile-time constant). - assignment from a header stack hs into another stack requires the stacks to have the same types and sizes.
-All components of hs are copied, including its elements and their validity bits, as well as nextIndex.
+A P4 compiler must give an error if an index value that is a compile-time constant is out of range.

+Accessing a header stack hs with an index less than 0 or greater than or equal to hs.size results in an undefined value.
+See Section 8.22 for more details.